falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 maturity_deprecated
 ```

-Next, the tags should indicate for what workloads this rule is relevant.
+Next, the tags must indicate for what workloads this rule is relevant.
 Add `host` and `container` if the rule works for any event.
 You can include additional tags to specify the rule's type, such as `process`, `network`, `k8s`, `aws`, etc.

 When considering upstreaming your rule, we expect the [Mitre Attack](https://attack.mitre.org/techniques/enterprise/) phase followed by the best Tactic or Technique, whichever is the best fit.
 This information is used to create an [overview document](https://github.com/falcosecurity/rules/blob/main/rules_inventory/rules_overview.md) of Falco's predefined rules and also help the Falco adoption process.